How to keep your Oculus Quest 2 from fogging up

 Try a new facial interface replacement

-This facial interface is how Oculus should have designed the standard Quest 2 one, with a polyurethane leather material and better venting than what we got.
-VR Cover knocked it out of the park with this, which is why Oculus made it an official accessory.
+This facial interface is how Oculus should have designed the standard Quest 2 one, with a soft leather material and better venting than what we got.
+KIWI knocked it out of the park with this, and also features an improved nosepiece, and redesigned vents.

 Glasses-wearers: try lens inserts